2008 NRL season: Ladder

 For the first time since the 1999 season, the team finishing in 8th spot won more games than it had lost.
 It should be also noted that on that occasion, 17 teams were in the competition.

+In addition, no minor premiership was awarded for the third consecutive season.
+The Melbourne Storm were initially declared minor premiers, but were stripped of the honour after being found guilty of salary cap breaches.